Akshara-Balan/AI-Based-PPT-Generator/Version2/README.md

 3. Customize the theme, font style, and minimum number of slides.
 4. Generate the draft report.
 5. Edit the slides if needed.
-6. Finalize and export the report in the desired format (ODP, PDF, DOCX).
+6. Finalize and export the report in the desired format (ODP, PDF, DOCX). ............
+This is available when we run ppt_generator.py, but it is giving error.
+Don't expect this when running code.py

 ## Note!!
-There is something wrong here, it is giving exception cases exception handling.
+There is something wrong here, it is giving exception cases exception handling in the generated PPT.